iPlantCollaborativeOpenSource/atmosphere-apiary-docs/src/application.md

-# Group Application
+# Group Image (Application)
-Applications are analogous to **Images** or **Snapshots** of a Virtual Machine.
+Images are snapshots of an instance at some point in time, including all programs and files.
+They can be used to create a clone of an instance for others to use, or simply to save the state of an instance as a backup or recovery.

-## Application [/application/{id}]
+## Image [/application/{id}]
-A single Application object.
+A single Image object.

-Each Application has the following properties:
+Each Image has the following properties:

-- **alias**: id
+- **alias**: unique id of the image
-- **icon**: custom icon image to use for the application (ex: "/resources/machine_images/ibp.png")
+- **icon**: (optional) if a custom display icon has been uploaded for this image, this field will contain the relative path to that image (e.g. "/images/icon.png")
-- **created_by**: username of the person who created the application (typically by requesting an instance to be imaged)
+- **created_by**: username of the person who created the image
-- **uuid_hash**: **N/A**
+- **uuid_hash**: **[deprecated]**
-- **tags**: tags applied to the application (an array of strings).
-Essentially, an application represents the most recent version of an image, where the machines are the previous versions, but one of the machines is also the current version.
+- **tags**: tags applied to the image (an array of strings).
- I'm not clear on whether these tags are applied to the application directly, or to the most recent machine, and I'm also not clear on whether the tags exist on a machine level at all (i.e. whether you can see which tags are applied to previous versions)
-- **description**: description of the application
+- **description**: description of the image
-- **start_date**: when the application was created (added to Atmosphere)
+- **start_date**: the date the image was created
 - **end_date**: Atmosphere implements soft deletes for everything (or nearly everything).
-Any applications with an end_date before the moment the request was made will (should) be filtered out of the results.
-End_dates can also be used to schedule resources deletion by setting them at a future date.
+Any images with an end_date before the moment the request was made will be filtered out of the result set.  however, end_dates can also be used to schedule resources deletion by setting them at a future date.
 This can also be used to give someone access to a resource for a limited time (such as for a workshop session).
-- **private**: if private is true, it means the access to the resource is limited to a group of people (one of which is you.
+- **private**: if this field is true, it means the access to the image is limited to a group of people that includes you
-- **featured**: this boolean field can only be set by administration.
-It's reserved for images that are deemed worthy of special attention.
+- **featured**: this boolean field can only be set by Atmosphere staff and is reserved for images that have gone through a special review process
-- **machines**: previous version of the application (image) that also include the current version.
-This list also appears to contain versions across multiple providers (such as the image for AWS, and the image for OpenStack).
+- **machines**: admittedly, this field is poorly named, but it represents all the previous versions of this image, which includes the current version.
+It also shows which cloud providers that image version is available for.
-- **is_bookmarked**: this field is specific to the user making the request, and shows whether they identified this application as being personally significant. (**todo:** move this into /profile or a /favorited_application endpoint)
+- **is_bookmarked**: **[user specific property]** this field is specific to the user making the request, and shows whether they identified this images as being personally significant.
+In the future this will be taken out and moved to a different endpoint.
-- **projects**: User specific property.
-Which user projects this application has been added to.  (**todo:** remove this from the application object)
+- **projects**: **[user specific property]** Shows which projects the user has added this image to.

 + Parameters
     + id (required, string, `bdc31c14-f807-11e3-8ef5-b2227cce2b54`) ...
-String `uuid` of the Application.
+String `uuid` of the Image.

 + Model (application/json)

-    JSON representation of Application Resource.
+    JSON representation of Image Resource.

     + Body